StefanAngelovski/Portfolio-Page/README.md

-# Django_Portfolio_Page
+# Portfolio_Page
- Playing around with Django and Bootstrap
+ This is my Portfolio website front end made using bootstrap and effects with Javascript.